-1 Introduction
+Introduction

 Natural convection is a heat transfer process that is present is our everyday life: from the cooling of little electronic devices, to indoor climate systems, to environmental transport problems.
 Unlike what happens in forced convection (where the fluid flow is driven by external sources, e.g. a fan), buoyant forces arising from density variations constitute the main cause of movement.
-When these variations are small around an operating density (cf. [14]), and they depend solely on the temperature of the fluid, then the problem can be modelled using the equations of momentum (Navier-Stokes), mass and energy conservation, coupled by means of the Boussinesq approximation, what is commonly known as the Boussinesq equations, or simply, the Boussinesq problem.
+When these variations are small around an operating density (cf. [11]), and they depend solely on the temperature of the fluid, then the problem can be modelled using the equations of momentum (Navier-Stokes), mass and energy conservation, coupled by means of the Boussinesq approximation, what is commonly known as the Boussinesq equations, or simply, the Boussinesq problem.
 The devise of new finite element methods to approximate the solution of these equations has seen an increasing interest from the mathematical community.
-For instance, the problem with constant coefficients has been already considered in several works, in both primal and mixed-type formulations (see, e.g. [7, 13, 19], and [17, 15, 16, 22],
+For instance, the problem with constant coefficients has been already considered in several works, in both primal and mixed-type formulations (see, e.g. [6, 10, 17], and [12, 13, 14, 15, 20], respectively, and the references therein).
+In particular, the authors in [12] propose an augmented mixed-primal formulation for the problem, where the sought quantities are the pseudostress, the velocity, the temperature and the normal heat flux through the boundary.
+Under sufficiently small data, they are able to prove that, when Raviart-Thomas elements are used to approximate the pseudostress, Lagrange elements for the velocity and temperature, and discontinuous piecewise polynomials for the normal heat flux, then the finite element method is optimally-convergent.